jianyunt/ChocolateyGet/README.md

   Install-Package ninja -MaximumVersion 1.9.0 -Provider ChocolateyGet
   ```
   - Please note - this will revert the default search behavior change requested in [Issue #20](https://github.com/jianyunt/ChocolateyGet/issues/20)
-- Use ChocolateyGet via PowerShell v5 or below in Native API mode, which uses Chocolatey version 0.10.13

 ## Legal and Licensing
 ChocolateyGet is licensed under the [MIT license](./LICENSE.txt).